Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Add a TLS Issuer

 To secure communication to the gateways we want to define a TLS issuer for TLS certificates.
 We will use letsencrypt, but you can use any supported by cert-manager.
+Below is an example that uses letsncrypt staging: This should also be applied to all clusters.

 ```bash
 kubectl apply -f - <<EOF